founable/blog/content/about.md

 date = "2018-04-18"
 +++

-It started when i was 12 years old.
-I am still primary school standard/year 6 which is equivelent to 6th grade in middle school in United States.
-The computer that i have was Intel Pendium MMX 166 and 56k modem for dialup internet.
+It started when i was 12 years old and the year was 1996.
+I create my first website using Yahoo GeoCities.

-That was the computer i used to create my first website using Yahoo GeoCities.
+This is a static sites generated via [HUGO](https://gohugo.io).
+It is hosted in GitHub with GitHub Page and domain by Google.